scottdware/panco/README.md

 export, import, and modify groups.
 When you select the export option (`--action export`), there are two files that will be created.
 One will old all of the address objects, and the other will hold all of the service objects.

+When ran against a Panorama device without specifying the `--devicegroup` flag, all objects will be exported, including shared ones.

 Using the modify action, allows you to add or remove objects from groups, based on the data you have within your CSV file.

 Please see the [`example`][example-doc] command documentation above on how the CSV files should be structured.